A brief History of Shanghai & Shidaiqu

 The 1911 Xinhai Revolution, led by revolutionaries near Shanghai, overthrew the Qing dynasty and led to the establishment of the Republic of China.

 In the 1920s and 30s, Shanghai became a cosmopolitan hub for the production of Chinese cinema, animation, and popular music as well as a home for hedonistic activities including opium, prostitution, and gambling.
-It was also home to leftism and the founding of the Chinese Communist Party in 1921.
+It was also home to growing leftism and the founding of the Chinese Communist Party in 1921.

 By 1936, Shanghai had grown exponentially to a population of 3 million, a collection of native Chinese people, Russian and Jewish refugees, American or European expatriates, and visitors.
 These influences helped develop Shanghai into a technologically and economically Westernized city.